MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 Each policy type in Teams includes a built-in global (Org-wide default) policy that users automatically get unless you create and assign a custom policy.
 Organizations have different types of users with unique needs and policies that you create and assign let you tailor policy settings to different sets of users based on those needs.

 To make it easier to manage policies in your organization, Teams offers several ways to assign policies to users.
-The option that you choose depends on the number of policies that you're assigning and the number of users that you're assigning to.
+You can assign a policy to individual users, to a batch of users, or to a group.
+You can also use policy packages to assign a preset collection of policies to users who have similar roles.
+The option that you choose depends on the number of policies that you're managing and the number of users that you're assigning to.
 This article describes the different ways that you can assign policies to users and the recommended scenarios for when to use what.

 ## Overview